cpjobling/eg-247-textbook/_sources/introduction/worksheet1.md

 The worksheets are based on the corresponding sections of the notes.

-We will use the worksheets and Pingo to make the class as active as we can
+We will use the worksheets as class whiteboards and the Pingo audience response system to make the class as active as we can.

 +++ {"slideshow": {"slide_type": "subslide"}}

 ### Before class

-I will have published a video of me presenting the slide-show version of the notes in advance of class
+* I will have published a video of me presenting the slide-show version of the notes in advance of class.

-A version of this worksheet (PDF printout) will have been distributed to your **Handouts** folder on OneNote so that you can make your own notes.
+* A copy of this worksheet will have been distributed to your **Worksheets** folder on OneNote so that you can make your own notes.

 +++ {"slideshow": {"slide_type": "subslide"}}

-### After class
+### In class

-I will link to the Whiteboard pages in Canvas
+* I will step through the worksheet in class using the Slide Show feature of Jupyter Notebooks.

-Copies of the lecture recordings will be uploaded to Canvas

-There will be a lab in which you can learn more about the topics covered using MATLAB

-You should attempt the homework

-At the end of each week's activities, you should have a complete record of everything that happened in class and ample opportunities to have made additional notes and practice the techniques shown.
+* I can execute embedded examples of MATLAB code as we go (the notes contain all the results of these code examples).

+* Any hand written notes that I would need to make on a White Board will be done on my copy of this worksheet.
+This means you have a copy of my handwritten notes as soon as the network syncs your class notebook.

 +++ {"slideshow": {"slide_type": "subslide"}}

-### In class
+### After class¶

-I will step through the worksheet in class using the Slide Show feature of Jupyter Notebooks

-I can execute embedded examples of MATLAB code as we go

-The notes contain all the results of these code examples

-Any notes that I would need to make on  a WhiteBoard will be done on my copy of this worksheet in the OneNote content collection - which means you have it as soon as the network syncs your copy
+* I will copy my annotated version of this worksheet into the **_Content Library** of the class notebook
+* I will provide a link to the OneNote page on the Whiteboard pages in Canvas.
+* Copies of the lecture recordings will be uploaded to Canvas.

+* There will be a lab in which you can learn more about the topics covered using MATLAB.
+* You should attempt the homework.

+At the end of each week’s activities, you should have a complete record of everything that happened in class and ample opportunities to have made additional notes and practice the techniques shown.

 +++ {"slideshow": {"slide_type": "skip"}}